pe4ons/hometask-spinwise/README.md

 Steps to reproduce:
   1. Open `https://auth-home-task.vercel.app/`
   2. Click the `Go to Registration` button
+  3. Enter any text for the `Confirm Password` input field
-  3. Click the `Register` button
+  4. Click the `Register` button

-Expected result:
-Input fields are highlighted
+Expected result: Input fields are highlighted

-Actual result:
-Input fields are not highlighted
+Actual result: Input fields are not highlighted

 <img src="https://github.com/user-attachments/assets/721dce75-59a9-4a25-b5fd-f79b2f34f537">

 ---

-Bug ID: 2 (TODO)
+Bug ID: 2

 Title: Input fields have a incorrect texts displayed when input validation fails